cn0047/stash/ed/elasticsearch/README.md

 `filter` clauses which allow to use a query to restrict the documents that will be matched by other clauses, without changing how scores are computed.

-#### Versioning

-Internally, Elasticsearch has marked the old document as deleted and added an entirely new document.
-The old version of the document doesn’t disappear immediately, although you won’t be able to access it.
-Elasticsearch cleans up deleted documents in the background as you continue to index more data.

 [Meta-Fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-fields.html).

 [Groovy](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting.html#_document_fields).